Cookies on this website

 On an individual level, we are exploring health and social conditions that drive the demand for health and social care services.
 In the long term, this research will inform policies that address the needs of affected individuals and facilitate their access to appropriate care and support.

-The REAL Demand Unit is a collaboration between the Health Economics Research Centre, the Applied Health Research Unit, and the Leverhulme Centre for Demographic Science, in partnership with researchers at the Department of Economics, Centre for Experimental Social Sciences at the University of Oxford, and the Centre for Health Economics at the University of York.
+The REAL Demand Research Unit is a collaboration between the Health Economics Research Centre, the Applied Health Research Unit, and the Leverhulme Centre for Demographic Science, in partnership with researchers at the Department of Economics, Centre for Experimental Social Sciences at the University of Oxford, and the Centre for Health Economics at the University of York.

 We collaborate with the Health Foundation’s REAL Centre (Research and Economic Analysis for the Long term) and their REAL Supply Research Unit.